Shawn-LJJ/Arch-Linux-Installation/README.md

 ## Mounting file systems

 Now I need to mount the partitions to the appropriate location.
-The EFI partition will be mounted to `/mnt/boot`, but that directory does not exist so I add the `--mkdir` parameter.
+The EFI partition will be mounted to `/mnt/boot`, but that directory does not exist so I need to create first.
 As for swap partition, I simply have to enable it.
 And for the Linux Filesystem, I will mount it to `/mnt`.

 The following commands will do the mounting in sequence above:

+    mkdir /mnt/boot
-    mount --mkdir /dev/nvme0n1p1 /mnt/boot
+    mount /dev/nvme0n1p1 /mnt/boot
     swapon /dev/nvme0n1p2
     mount /dev/nvme0n1p3 /mnt